 Backups using multiple LDMs create subdirectories, one per LDM, under the

 Binary configuration file enhancements.
-Beginning with NDB 8.0.18, a new format is used for the management server's binary configuration file.
+NDB 8.0 uses a new format for the management server's binary configuration file.
 Previously, a maximum of 16381 sections could appear in the cluster configuration file; now the maximum number of sections is 4G.
 This is intended to support larger numbers of nodes in a cluster than was possible before this change.

 Upgrades to the new format are relatively seamless, and should seldom if ever require manual intervention, as the management server continues to be able to read the old format without issue.
-A downgrade from NDB 8.0.18 (or later) to an older version of the NDB Cluster software requires manual removal of any binary configuration files or, alternatively, starting the older management server binary with the
+A downgrade from NDB 8.0 to an older version of the NDB Cluster software requires manual removal of any binary configuration files or, alternatively, starting the older management server binary with the

 Previously, the recommended node IDs for management nodes were 49 and 50.
 These are still supported for management nodes, but using them as such limits the maximum number of data nodes to 142; for this reason, it is now recommended that node IDs 145 and 146 are used for management nodes.